-- view all
+view all

 In addition to his work involving pharmaceutical products liability cases, Mr. Chernack has worked on several cases before the United States Supreme Court involving issues ranging from patent law to immigration regulations, handled numerous other complex civil litigation matters including creditor protection in bankruptcy proceedings, advised clients regarding regulatory compliance issues, and has handled several criminal matters pro bono.
 As part of his pro bono work, he represented the first person to be released from prison pursuant to D.C.’s Incarceration Reduction Amendment Act.

 Mr. Chernack served as law clerk to the Honorable Ralph K. Winter, Chief Judge, United States Court of Appeals for the Second Circuit and to the Honorable Jack B. Weinstein, Senior Judge, United States District Court for the Eastern District of New York.
 He was an Articles Editor of the Yale Law Journal and has served as a judge for The George Washington University Law School's 2008-2009 Van Vleck Moot Court Competition.

 Mr. Chernack is the Chairman of the Town Council of Section 5 of Chevy Chase.
-He has served as an adjunct Professorial Lecturer in Law at George Washington University Law School.
-He serves as President of the Board of the D.C.
+He has served as an adjunct Professorial Lecturer in Law at George Washington University Law School and as President of the Board of the D.C.
 Public Library Foundation.

 - Ruling on Utility Poles Mandatory Warning Protects Against Forced Speech